-The daily average amount funds of transferred via the three SIPSs, 81 which domestic interbank process payments, increased steadily compared to the previous year except for a slight decrease in the transaction value in the CCHS in 2014 (Chart 3.54).
-Among them, the CBC's CIFS, which handles large payments and the final settlement of interbank fund transfers. regularly functioned as the most important system, with the daily average amount of funds transferred reaching NT\$1.97 trillion.
+The daily average amount of funds transferred via the three SIPSs, 81 which process domestic increased interbank payments, steadily compared to the previous year except for a slight decrease in the transaction value in the CCHS in 2014 (Chart 3.54).
+Among them, the CBC's CIFS, which handles large payments and the final settlement of interbank fund transfers, regularly functioned as the most important system, with the daily average funds amount of transferred reaching NT\$1.97 trillion.